kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 38: Regex Bypass / Abusing Tools (Natas 10: When `;` and `|` are blocked, tricking `grep` into reading the password file by passing a blank search `""` followed by the target file path)
 - Day 38: Natas 0-10 Speedrun (Building muscle memory by repeating early levels daily without hints)

+### Cryptography & Cookie Forgery
+- Day 40: XOR Encryption (Natas 11: Server encrypts session cookies using a repeating XOR key)
+- Day 40: The XOR Magic Formula: `A ⊕ B = C` (Plain-text ⊕ Key = Cipher-text) and `A ⊕ C = B` (Plain-text ⊕ Cipher-text = Secret Key)
+- Day 40: Reversing XOR to steal the key (XORing the known default JSON with the Base64-decoded cookie reveals the secret key)
+- Day 40: Forging Encrypted Cookies (Modifying the JSON to `"showpassword":"yes"`, XORing it with the stolen key, and Base64 encoding it to bypass the lock)
+- Day 40: Base64 Padding Errors (URL-encoded cookies use `%3D` instead of `=`, which breaks Python's `b64decode` until manually fixed)
+- Day 40: Python 3 Bytes vs Strings (`b64decode` returns raw bytes, so you don't need `ord()` on the cipher-text, only on the plain-text string)
+- Day 40: CyberChef (Visual drag-and-drop crypto tool used by real pentesters to avoid writing custom Python scripts for quick math)

 ### curl Flags for Web Hacking
 - Day 34: curl -u user:pass (Basic Authentication)
 - Day 34: curl -e "URL" (Forge the Referer header)